 Questionnaire and physical survey form

-We have produced a series of technical advice notes about the survey.
+We have produced a series of technical advice and reports about the survey.
 These provide detailed information about:

 - how the survey data is collected and quality assured